-In addition, our clinical trials have been and may continue to be affected by the COVID-19 pandemic.
-Clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic and public health measures imposed by the respective national governments of countries in which the clinical sites are located.
-Some patients may have difficulty following certain aspects of clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
+In addition, our clinical trials have been, and may continue to be, affected by the COVID-19 pandemic.
+Clinical site initiation and patient enrollment have been, and may continue to be, delayed due to staffing shortages, prioritization of hospital resources toward the COVID-19 pandemic or concerns among patients about participating in clinical trials during a pandemic or public health measures imposed by governmental authorities in the countries and regions in which the clinical sites are located.
+Some patients may have difficulty following certain aspects of clinical trial protocols if quarantines or other restrictive measures impede patient movement or interrupt healthcare services.
 Similarly, our inability to successfully recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 or experience additional restrictions by their institutions, city or state governments could adversely impact our clinical trial operations.

 The global pandemic of COVID-19 continues to evolve rapidly.
 The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
-However, these effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.
+However, these effects have impacted, and could continue to impact, our operations, and we will continue to monitor the COVID-19 situation closely.